 The Ora Labora Colony Ruins and Bay Port

 Those ruins of log buildings mark the site of Ora Labora colony, a religious-socialistic experiment of the Civil War days.
 The marshes of Wild Fowl Bay are the best duck hunting grounds in Michigan.

 We pass the Bay Port Stone Quarry and Bay Port, with its summer colony and “sportsman’s paradise.”

 We see from the highway an Indian Tree, famous in Indian legend.
 A white man, “who discovered the secret lead mines of the Indians,” was said to have been tied to this tree and burned to death.’

 Now we enter the thriving village of Sebewaing.
 The name is Chippewa and translates “near the winding creek,” An ancient battle was fought here between two large Indian tribes.
-‘Skeletons o f warriors were unearthed on main street in recent years.
+‘Skeletons of warriors were unearthed on the main street in recent years.
 Sebewaing has a fine park and many Industries including a large sugar factory.

 One more park, near the Tuscola county line.
 Want to see a little of the beautiful farming country, of Huron County?’
 Okeh !’
 We turn east at Sebewaing, motor through Owendale, north to Pigeon and then east to Elkton and Bad Axe, the county seat of Huron County.
 At Ubly, we find the largest REA plant in the world.

 Yes!
 Kinde is the bean center of the world for pea beans.
 You’re right!
 Huron County is a garden spot, almost everything we eat is grown on the half million acres of its fertile land;.
 The county also leads in dairy products, in thoroughbred horses and purebred cattle.
 The population!
 About 32,000.
 Now introduced to this county of Huron, come enjoy, in full with us “the most pleasant spot in the world.”